 With a cash-out refinance, you replace your current loan with one that is larger.
 The difference is then paid to you in cash and can be used to make the down payment on or even pay for your vacation home.
 Like home equity loans, this option is a lump sum payment that comes with fixed interest rates.

 Because you’re refinancing your home, a cash-out refinance can mean a more involved application process.
-But at Solarity Credit Union, we make it as easy as can be with our Express Refinance.
+But at Solarity Credit Union, we make it as easy as can be.
 Interested in learning more?
 Speak with one of our Home Loan Guides.

 What are some advantages of using your equity for your second home?